norvig/paip-lisp/docs/chapter8.md

 ```

 As we saw above, fully parenthesized infix can be quite ugly, with all those extra parentheses, so instead we will use operator precedence.
-There are a number of ways of doing this, but the easiest way for us to proceed is to use our previously defined tool `rule-based-translator` and its subtool, `pat-match.` Note that the third clause of `infix->prefix`, the one that calls `rule-based-translator` is unusual in that it consists of a single expression.
+There are a number of ways of doing this, but the easiest way for us to proceed is to use our previously defined tool `rule-based-translator` and its subtool, `pat-match`.
+Note that the third clause of `infix->prefix`, the one that calls `rule-based-translator` is unusual in that it consists of a single expression.
 Most cond-clauses have two expressions: a test and a result, but ones like this mean, "Evaluate the test, and if it is non-nil, return it.
 Otherwise go on to the next clause."